Platform design · Vimeo · 2016–2025

 shaped the decision.

-Platform compliance wasn't optional — Apple, Roku, and Fire TV all have strict HIG requirements.
+Platform compliance wasn't optional.
+Apple, Roku, Amazon, and Google all have strict HIG requirements.
 Any solution had to make compliance invisible to creators while still feeling like their brand.

 Consideration Full control Locked theme Modular templates